oduvanchikkatie-a11y/EVOS-cell-counting/README.md

 2. Replace all processed images to single folder.

-3. Run the program "EVOS_cell_counting"
+3. Run the program "EVOS_cell_counting.py"

    3.1 Enter the folder path WITHOUT apostrophe (' or ")